TomFarley/air/docs/sphinx/source/usage/exercise.rst

        $ python ir_tools/ir_tools/calcam_calibration/generate_calcam_calib_images.py

-   This will locate the movie data based on the movie paths in yoru fire_config.json file, select the most intense frames from the movie and apply a range of image enhancements.
-A number of these enhanced images will be saved to the specified directory (printed in python output), from which the best can be picked by eye and used in the next step.
+   This will locate the movie data based on the movie paths in your fire_config.json file, select the most intense frames from the movie and apply a range of image enhancements.
+A number of these enhanced images will be saved to the specified directory (printed in python console output), from which the best can be picked by eye and used in the next step.

 #.
 Perform the calcam calibration.
 If the image contains sufficiently many clearly identifiable points a point pair